nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 4. FAQ

 **Q**: How do I save my data in FlexiTask? <br>
 **A**: FlexiTask saves your data automatically, whenever the task list is updated.
 Data is saved to ‘data/tasklist.xml’.
+You can specify the path using the save command.

 **Q**: How do I transfer my data to another Computer? <br>
 **A**: Install FlexiTask in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FlexiTask folder.